-A good partnership between a practitioner and the person he or she is caring for requires high standards of personal conduct.
+A good partnership between a practitioner and the person they are caring for requires high standards of personal conduct.
 This involves:

-- a). being courteous, respectful, compassionate and honest - b). treating each patient or client as an individual - c). protecting the privacy and right to confidentiality of patients or clients, unless release of information is required by law or by public interest considerations - d). encouraging and supporting patients or clients and, when relevant, their carer/s or family in caring for themselves and managing their health - e). encouraging and supporting patients or clients to be well-informed about their health and assisting patients or clients to make informed decisions about their health care activities and treatments by providing information and advice to the best of a practitioner's ability and according to the stated needs of patients or clients - f). respecting the right of the patient or client to choose whether or not he or she participates in any treatment or accepts advice - g). recognising that there is a power imbalance in the practitioner-patient/client relationship and not exploiting patients or clients physically, emotionally, sexually or financially (also see Section 8.2 Professional boundaries and Section 8.12 Financial and commercial dealings).
+- a) being courteous, respectful, compassionate and honest - b) treating each patient or client as an individual - c) protecting the privacy and right to confidentiality of patients or clients, unless release of information is required by law or by public interest considerations - d) encouraging and supporting patients or clients and, when relevant, their carer/s or family in caring for themselves and managing their health - e) encouraging and supporting patients or clients to be well-informed about their health and assisting patients or clients to make informed decisions about their healthcare activities and treatments by providing information and advice to the best of a practitioner's ability and according to the stated needs of patients or clients - respecting the right of the patient or client to choose whether or not they participate in any treatment or accept advice, and g) recognising that there is a power imbalance in the practitioner-patient/client relationship and not exploiting patients or clients physically, emotionally, sexually or financially (also see Section 8.2 Professional boundaries and Section 8.12 Financial and commercial dealings).